 The Georgia Aquarium features several exhibits for you and your family to explore.
 With new exhibits opening and updates always happening, every time you visit the aquarium you can expect something different.

 - Sharks!
 Predators of the Deep.
-The newest gallery, opening in 2020, is one of the largest and most dynamic shark exhibits in North America.
-Home to many recognizable apex predators in the ocean, this new gallery brings you face-to-face with the most misunderstood creatures in the sea.
+Home to many recognizable apex predators in the ocean, this new gallery brings you face-to-face with the most misunderstood creatures in the sea in one of the largest and most dynamic shark exhibits in North America.

 - Ocean Voyager.
 One of the world’s largest single aquatic exhibits, this 6.3 million gallon tank is home to more than 50 species.
 The tank was specifically made to house the largest species of fish, the whale shark.
 There are many other species that live in the tank, including stingrays, several sharks and the enormous goliath grouper.